The Best Colleges for Non-Traditional Students

-Below is a ranking of the top colleges for nontraditional learners.
-The methodology used to determine this ranking was based on both statistics and the opinions of experts in the industry.
-Additionally, surveys were sent to students to determine their level of satisfaction with their education as nontraditionallearners.
+The methodology used to determine the following ranking incorporates both statistics and the opinions of experts in the industry.
+Additionally, we included surveys from students reporting on their level of satisfaction with their educational experiences as nontraditional learners.

-Maharishi University of Management prides themselves on their elevated quality of life, providing sustainable organic produce in their vegetarian kitchen, giving opportunities to meditate on campus, and allowing the students to focus on their studies one at a time.
-For a non-traditional student trying to juggle work and school, this relaxed pace could be the perfect choice!
+The Maharishi University of Management pride themselves on their elevated quality of life, providing sustainable organic produce in their vegetarian kitchen, giving opportunities to meditate on campus, and allowing the students to focus on their studies one at a time.
+For a non-traditional student trying to juggle work and school, this relaxed pace could be the perfect choice.

 Evergreen State College enables students to pick their own program of study.
 They discard the traditional grading system in favor of applied learning.
 For a non-traditional student, this provides the unique opportunity to devise a singular program of study, making the Evergreen State graduate stand out from the crowd.